KittyCAD/material-properties/README.md

   <img src="header.svg" style="width: 100%;" alt="Click to see the source">
 </div>

-Here you can find properties for common materials used in mechanical design.
-This page is a work in progress :hammer:
+<p align="center">Here you can find properties for common materials used in mechanical design.
+This page is a work in progress :hammer:</p>

 <p align="center">
   <img src="https://media.giphy.com/media/4EFt4pA9U27Gau23IZ/giphy.gif" alt="machine gif" />